awsdocs/amazon-vpc-user-guide/doc_source/VPC_Subnets.md

 In the previous diagram, the route table associated with subnet 1 routes all IPv4 traffic \(`0.0.0.0/0`\) and IPv6 traffic \(`::/0`\) to an internet gateway \(for example, `igw-1a2b3c4d`\)\.
 Because instance 1A has an IPv4 Elastic IP address and instance 1B has an IPv6 address, they can be reached from the internet over IPv4 and IPv6 respectively\.

 **Note**
 \(IPv4 only\) The Elastic IPv4 address or public IPv4 address that's associated with your instance is accessed through the internet gateway of your VPC\.
-Traffic that goes through a AWS Site\-to\-Site VPN connection between your instance and another network traverses a virtual private gateway, not the internet gateway, and therefore does not access the Elastic IPv4 address or public IPv4 address\.
+Traffic that goes through an AWS Site\-to\-Site VPN connection between your instance and another network traverses a virtual private gateway, not the internet gateway, and therefore does not access the Elastic IPv4 address or public IPv4 address\.

 The instance 2A can't reach the internet, but can reach other instances in the VPC\.
 You can allow an instance in your VPC to initiate outbound connections to the internet over IPv4 but prevent unsolicited inbound connections from the internet using a network address translation \(NAT\) gateway or instance\.
 Because you can allocate a limited number of Elastic IP addresses, we recommend that you use a NAT device if you have more instances that require a static public IP address\.
 For more information, see [NAT](vpc-nat.md)\.
 To initiate outbound\-only communication to the internet over IPv6, you can use an egress\-only internet gateway\.
 For more information, see [Egress\-Only Internet Gateways](egress-only-internet-gateway.md)\.